-“One day in the morning you’re gonna wake up and see that the half part of your country is flooded with seawater and the rest of it is burning with a rise in temperature.
+“One day in the morning you’re gonna wake up and see that the half part of your country is flooded with seawater and the rest of it is burning with a temperature rise.
 Your family and friends are in danger and the conditions around you are so bad that the government has declared an emergency in your state.
 Straightaway for 5 days there will be a shortage of food because this year frequent occurrence of droughts has hit the production of crops hard.

-Amid all these bad news suddenly you see the face of your child and realize that his generation will not be going to witness the beauty of this earth and its creature, and all because of our deeds & ignorance their generation will have to compromise with their future.
+Amid all this bad news suddenly you see the face of your child and realize that his generation will not be going to witness the beauty of this earth and its creature, and all because of our deeds & ignorance their generation will have to compromise with their future.
 That’s it”.

-This is not a dream, This is an anticipated reality, This is climate change whose consequences will sooner or later be going to happen and only we will be responsible, liable and accountable for it.
+This is not a dream, This is an anticipated reality, This is climate change whose consequences will sooner or later be going to happen, and only we will be responsible, liable, and accountable for it.

 So what is this climate change?

 Climate change means the changes in the pattern of precipitation, temperature, seasons, tropical natural disasters, and extreme weather conditions.
-This phenomenon occurs when there exist an uneven presence of greenhouse gases (such as carbon dioxide, methane, and water vapour) in the atmosphere in large concentration.
-Due to the presence of these certain gases in the earth’s atmosphere what happens is that the heat gets trap and block from escaping, which causes a rise in temperature in the earth’s surface, this effect is also known as the greenhouse effect.
+This phenomenon occurs when there exist an uneven presence of greenhouse gases (such as carbon dioxide, methane, and water vapor) in the atmosphere in large concentration.
+Due to the presence of these certain gases in the earth’s atmosphere what happens is that the heat gets trap and block from escaping, which causes a rise in temperature on the earth’s surface, this effect is also known as the greenhouse effect.